NIGHT 1 SHOWCASE

 ANN ARBOR, MI

 Emotional.
 Honest.
 Straightforward.
 Founded by vocalist Tyler Floyd, Parkway & Columbia is an emo-adjacent indie rock band with roots in early 2000s alternative rock and Midwest emo.
 Kind of like early Death Cab For Cutie reincarnated.
-They also have a vibraphone player, which we here in the ROCKchester camp are all very excited to see.
+Their new album, “Wanderer,” is out now.

 With seven appearances at last year’s festival, Wyatt Moran has taken a step back this year with the stripped back material to prove it.
 We all grow into and out of phases in our lives.
 If you follow Wyatt’s progression through his releases, you’ll hear it.
 It’s more thoughtful, more calculated, more poignant when it needs to be and more biting when it doesn’t.
 His most recent EP, “In Another Life”, is out now.
 ROCKchester will be the release show for whatever else he plans to share…